 A repair reserve fund may be used for certain nonrecurring repairs to capital improvements or equipment.
 These are repairs that don’t recur annually or at shorter intervals.
 This fund may not be used to pay district operation and maintenance costs.

-A district governing board resolution is required to establish a repair reserve fund.
-Funding sources for the reserve may include district budgetary appropriations, transfers from unexpended district balances or surplus district moneys.
-Expenditures are subject to notice and a public hearing (except in an emergency when other requirements apply).
+A governing board resolution is required to establish a repair reserve fund.
+Funding sources for the reserve may include district budgetary appropriations, transfers from unexpended district balances or surplus district money.
+Expenditures are subject to notice and a public hearing (except in an emergency, when other requirements apply).

 Establish a Reserve Fund for Improvement Districts in Suburban Towns

-A town board resolution is required to create the fund, which is subject to a permissive public referendum in the affected district The authorization to establish the fund is subject to permissive referendum in the affected district, and must set forth the maximum cost of the specific object or purpose, or class of objects or purposes.
-Funding sources include budgetary appropriations or district revenues not required by law to be paid into any other fund or account.
+A town board resolution is required to create the reserve fund.
+The resolution is subject to a permissive referendum in the affected district and must set forth the maximum cost of the specific object or purpose or class of objects or purposes.
+Funding sources, including budgetary appropriations and district revenues, are not required by law to be paid into any other fund or account.

 Review Legal Requirements

-We encourage you to consult with legal counsel before establishing a particular reserve fund because some legal requirements relating to the establishment, funding, use, and dissolution of reserve funds to ensure you are complying with all provisions of the pertinent statute.
+We encourage you to consult with legal counsel because of the legal requirements related to the establishment, funding, use and dissolution of reserve funds to ensure you are complying with all provisions of the pertinent statute.

 Statutory authority for reserve funds:

-- Establish a Capital Reserve Fund (General Municipal Law §6-c)
+- Establish a Capital Reserve Fund (New York State General Municipal Law Section 6-c)

-- Establish a Repair Reserve Fund (General Municipal Law §6-d)
+- Establish a Repair Reserve Fund (New York State General Municipal Law Section 6-d)

-- Establish a Reserve Fund for Improvement Districts in Suburban Towns (Town Law §55-a)
+- Establish a Reserve Fund for Improvement Districts in Suburban Towns (Town Law Section 55-a)

-Our office has created several management guides, including the Local Government Management Guide: Reserve Funds that provides more information on this topic.
+Our office has created Local Government Management Guide entitled Reserve Funds that provides more information on this topic.